 Every monitor with a high refresh rate needs adaptive sync, and the high-end ones such as the XB271HU usually come with Nvidia’s G-Sync, which has its own advantages and disadvantages compared to AMD’s FreeSync.

-Most notably, there’s the fact that Nvidia is involved in the production process of all G-Sync monitors and that each G-Sync monitor needs to live up to their quality standard.
+Most notably, there’s the fact that Nvidia is involved in the production process of all G-Sync monitors and that each G-Sync monitor needs to live up to its quality standard.
 This, of course, ensures the seamless implementation of this technology, but there’s a downside to this as well.

 Namely, G-Sync is proprietary Nvidia tech, so the OEM needs to pay a licensing fee to Nvidia in order to implement G-Sync in their monitors.
 On top of that, Nvidia is the only company manufacturing the scaler modules used in G-Sync monitors, so they have no competition in that department.
 As a result, G-Sync monitors end up being significantly more expensive to make than FreeSync monitors, something that reflects on the price tag.

 Still, G-Sync offers some extra features that FreeSync lacks, such as motion blur reduction and input lag reduction.
-On top of that, it is guaranteed to work flawlessly and without hiccup.
+On top of that, it is guaranteed to work flawlessly and without a hiccup.

 And finally, we should note that G-Sync is only compatible with Nvidia GPUs.
 Therefore, if you intend on making full use of this monitor, you will need a G-Sync-compatible Nvidia GPU.